-As we think again, it may be pertinent to reflect that Revelation concludes the entire Bible, not just the New Testament.
+Revelation concludes the entire Bible, not just the New Testament.
 Its scriptural allusions are many, and most refer to the Old Testament, all the way back to Genesis.
 The last two chapters refer to the Bible’s first two chapters.
 What we are shown in this book is a summation of the whole purpose of him who encompasses all history, from Alpha to Omega, from the Creation to Christ’s return.
 Peter himself said that we should take the long view (II Pet 3).
 In the greater context, ‘soon’ is best understood in relation to the whole span of created time.
 Note that ‘soon’ (en taxei) refers to the time before an event or action, whereas ‘quickly’ (taxu) refers to the speed of the action itself.

 The Old Testament refers to the firstborn angel as ‘the angel of Yahweh’, the definite article highlighting his uniqueness.
-He was the only angel in whom the entire fullness of God was pleased to dwell (Zech 12:8, Col 1:19), the implication being that there existed a time before God chose to impart his fullness to another being.
-The angel who appeared to Moses in the midst of a bush was Yahweh, for the text goes on to say, ‘God called to him out of the bush.’
+He was the only angel in whom all the fullness of God was pleased to dwell (Zech 12:8, Col 1:19), the implication being that there existed a time before God chose to impart his fullness to another being.
+The angel who appeared to Moses in the midst of a bush was Yahweh, God, for the text goes on to say, ‘God called to him out of the bush.’
 The angel was of one substance with the Father, just as a human son has the same nature as his father and is in that sense equal with him (John 5:18).
 Scripture describes the divine in terms of the human relationship because the human reflects the divine (Eph 3:15).
-The basis of Christ’s claim to be divine was his sonship: he was divine because he was God’s son, not his son because he was divine (a meaningless notion) and was coeternal with him (John 5:18).
+The basis of Christ’s claim to be divine was his sonship: he was divine because he was God’s son, not his son because he was divine (a meaningless notion) and coeternal with him.
 As Luke’s genealogy makes clear, he was the son of God in the same sense that Seth was the son of Adam (Luke 3:23ff).

 Today I have begotten you”?